|email - February 2016|

 In other words, because the theory of evolution proves that there is really no difference between humans and chimpanzees, it is immoral to do medical experiments on them without their consent.
 Ethical arguments rooted in the theory of evolution actually hinder medical research, not help it.

 Science Against Evolution isn’t taking a position on the morality (or immorality) of doing animal research.
-We are merely pointing out that Dr. Prothero’s argument that creationism hinders medical research is false—but some evolutionists oppose medical research.
+We are merely pointing out that Dr. Prothero’s argument that creationism hinders medical research is false—but some evolutionists do oppose medical research on animals.
+(Evolutionists tend to be liberals, and liberals tend to be champions of "animal rights," so many liberals believe in evolution and oppose medical research on animals.)
 Furthermore, whether animal research is moral or not has no bearing on whether or not the theory of evolution is true—it’s an irrelevant argument.

 Here’s an important point that we really want to emphasize: A significant portion of Dr. Prothero’s presentation is devoted to disproving what mythical creationists say.
 But only two of all the creationist quotations he uses were actually made by creationists.
 One was that Dr. Bailey said he doesn’t believe a chimp heart would have worked any better than a baboon heart because he doesn’t believe the evolutionary myth—and he was right about that.
 The other was that Wendy Wright said that she had never seen a real transitional fossil in a museum—and she was right about that.
 There aren’t any real transitional fossils in museums.